eKoulier/Deep-Learning-Infectious-Diseases/README.md

 This is the repository for the Infectious Disease Project sponsored by [GGD Netherlands](https://nl.wikipedia.org/wiki/Gemeentelijke_gezondheidsdienst).
 For this project, three GGD departments were involved: GGD West-Brabant, GGD Hart voor Brabant, and GGD Brabant Zuidoost.
 This project is done in collaboration with [JADS](https://www.jads.nl).
 For this repository the [PEP8](https://www.python.org/dev/peps/pep-0008/) is used to assert code readability.
-The architecture of this repository is simple to facilitate further extentions and it is discribed below.
+The architecture of this repository is simple to facilitate further extentions and it is described below.
 There are mainly four different subdirectories for this project:

 * [Central_Folder](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/tree/master/Central_Folder)